 Phuentsholing to Paro

-We stowed our belongings and boarded a minibus that would take us from Phuentsholing to Paro.
-The whole detail may be seen in the video below.
-There was a checkpoint along the road where our permits were examined.
-The path resembles the western ghats of southwest India in appearance.
-Greenery abounds, and Indian BRO maintains a pleasant road.
-The majority of them do not drive faster than 60 kilometers per hour.
-In addition, with a lunch break in between, it took us approximately eight hours to get to Paro.
-On the next day, you might want to start exploring Paro with a hike to Tiger’s Nest, an incredible cultural monument.
+We stashed our luggage and boarded a minibus bound for Paro from Phuentsholing.
+The entire explanation may be seen in the video below.
+Our permits were checked at a checkpoint along the highway.
+In appearance, the trail mimics the western ghats of southwest India.
+Greenery abounds, and Indian BRO keeps the road nice.
+The vast majority of them do not exceed 60 kilometers per hour.
+Furthermore, with a lunch break in between, it took us almost eight hours to arrive at Paro.

 In short, the day from Phuentsholing to Paro is more of travel.
 Read more on the top places to visit in Bhutan.
 Also, you might want to read more to know every hidden place, festival, local cafe, etc here in this book.
 Support my work by subscribing to my YouTube channel for more travel and photography videos.